-Government debt comprises financial liabilities incurred on the basis of borrowing by the Republic of North Macedonia, the public institutions established by the Republic of North Macedonia and the municipalities, the municipalities within the City of Skopje and the City of Skopje.

-&lt;sup>2Public debt comprises the government debt and the debt of public enterprises and joint stock companies established by the state or by the municipalities, the municipalities in the City of Skopje and the City of Skopje.
+&lt;sup>1 General government debt comprises financial liabilities incurred on the basis of borrowing by the Republic of North Macedonia, the public institutions established by the Republic of North Macedonia and the municipalities, the municipalities within the City of Skopje and the City of Skopje.
+Public debt comprises the general government debt and the debt of public enterprises and joint stock companies established by the state or by the municipalities, the municipalities in the City of Skopje and the City of Skopje.

-From the point of view of interest structure, fixed-variable interest rate ratio was 78.4:21.6 respectively at the end of the third quarter in 2020.
-As regards currency composition of general government debt, debt denominated in domestic currency accounts for 24.0%, while share of foreign currency denominated debt is 76.0%.
-Euro-denominated debt accounts for the most with 68.9% of the total general government debt, share of SDR is 6.4%, Japanese Yen-denominated debt accounts for 0.6% and US dollar-denominated debt accounts for 0.1%.
+75.4%.
+Euro-denominated debt accounted for the most with 69.3% of the total general government debt, share of SDR was 5.6%, Japanese yen-denominated debt accounted for 0.4% and US dollar-denominated debt accounted for 0.1%.

 Transparency of public debt data has improved with the latest amendments to the Law on Public Debt, including the non-guaranteed debt in the public debt definition.
-In addition, starting June 2017, detailed data on general government debt, its interest and currency structure, debt repayment, guaranteed public debt, interest rates on government securities, their auctions and stock, are published on regular basis within the statistical review of the Ministry of Finance.
-In line with the strong commitment of the Ministry of Finance to fiscal transparency, new transparency tool javendolg.open.finance.gov.mk has been introduced, prepared by the Ministry of Finance with support from IRI and USAID.
-The platform was publicly promoted and announced in February 2020.
-It provides detailed information on the debt, its trends by years, its disbursements, its repayments, as well as 2020 projections.
-The goal is to present public debt data in a simple and understandable manner, contributing to better informing and financial education of the general public.
+In addition, starting June 2017, detailed data on the stock of general government debt, its interest and currency structure, debt repayment, guaranteed public debt, interest rates on government securities, their auctions and stock, are published on regular basis within the statistical review of the Ministry of Finance.
+In February 2020, Ministry of Finance upgraded the "Open Finance" portal, comprising data on public debt, not previously published, by thoroughly presenting trends by years, repayment, forecasted payments throughout the current year, as well as the manner of financing.
+In line with the strong commitment of the Ministry of Finance to full fiscal transparency, new transparency tool Fiscal Counter has been introduced on Ministry of Finance website, showing the general government debt on monthly basis.